zwave-js/node-zwave-js/packages/core/api.md

 import { TypedEventEmitter } from '@zwave-js/shared';
 import winston from 'winston';

-// Warning: (ae-missing-release-tag) "actuatorCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "actuatorCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const actuatorCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "allCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "allCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const allCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "applicationCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "applicationCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const applicationCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "ApplicationNodeInformation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ApplicationNodeInformation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ApplicationNodeInformation {